mnshn/pedersen/README.md

 **Commiter**:

-Given D and a message m on C, commiter commits to c as follows:
+Given D and a message m on C, commiter commits to m as follows:

 *Commit phase*:
 1. Picks a random scalar b that's smaller than the order of the group associated with C.